djeada/Backend-Engineers-Guide/notes/databases/isolation_levels.md

 ## Isolation Levels

-Isolation levels are a way of allowing concurrent access to a database while still ensuring data integrity and consistency.
-In situations where concurrent writes need to be completely sequential, it can take up a large amount of resources and slow down a database.
-To prevent this, some databases use weaker isolation levels.
+Isolation levels allow concurrent access to a database while ensuring data integrity and consistency.
+Some databases use weaker isolation levels to prevent slow performance.

 ### Read Committed Isolation

-With this level of isolation, when reading from the database, the user will only be able to see committed data.
-This ensures that the user does not see any data that is in a partially updated state that may be rolled back soon.
-To implement this, row level locks are not used, rather the old committed value is stored before the new value is committed and returned instead.
-When writing to the database, the user will only overwrite committed data and any later writes will be delayed until earlier writes are either committed or aborted.
-However, this does not prevent two processes from reading an old value and then both updating it, resulting in the first update to be completely thrown out.
+- Users can only see committed data.
+- Ensures users don't see partially updated data.
+- Writes overwrite committed data; later writes wait for earlier writes to finish.
+- Doesn't prevent two processes from reading an old value and both updating it.

 ### Snapshot Isolation and Repeatable Read

-Read Committed Isolation prevents many problems, but still some concurrency bugs can occur.
-One such bug is read skew, which occurs when a client makes multiple consecutive reads, but in the middle of them, the database changes and the client views an inconsistent state.
-To prevent this, snapshot isolation is used, where each transaction reads from a consistent snapshot of the database.
-Writers and readers do not block each other, and the database stores multiple committed versions of an object.
-Every transaction is given a monotonically increasing transaction ID and when a read is made, the value with the highest transaction ID less than or equal to the reader's transaction ID is returned.
+- Read Committed Isolation doesn't prevent all concurrency bugs, like read skew.
+- Snapshot isolation used to prevent read skew.
+- Writers and readers don't block each other.
+- Database stores multiple committed versions of an object.
+- Transactions get a unique ID; reads return the value with the highest ID less than or equal to the reader's ID.

 ### Dealing with Lost Updates

-Lost updates can occur when an application reads one piece of data, modifies it, and then writes it back.
-If two of these cycles happen concurrently, it is possible that the update from one of them will be lost.
-Atomic write operations like incrementing or compare and set can be used to prevent this, by implementing row level locks.
-Some databases can also detect lost updates automatically using snapshot isolation, thus eliminating the need for locks and aborting transactions that cause the lost update.
-This is more effective as it reduces the risk of making bugs when dealing with locks.
+- Lost updates can happen when two concurrent read-modify-write cycles occur.
+- Atomic write operations, like incrementing or compare and set, can prevent lost updates.
+- Some databases automatically detect lost updates using snapshot isolation and abort conflicting transactions.

 ### Write Skew and Phantoms

-Write skew occurs when concurrent writes to different parts of the database allow some invariant about the data to be broken.
-To prevent this, locks can be used to lock the rows that can break the invariant when updating one row.
-However, if two transactions are creating a row in the database, not modifying it, and if both of these rows are created it will violate an invariant (phantom).
-To prevent this, a pre-populated blank row in the database should be used as something to lock in order to avoid write skew.
+- Write skew happens when concurrent writes to different parts of the database allow some invariant to be broken.
+- Locks can prevent write skew by locking rows that can break the invariant when updating.
+- Phantoms occur when two transactions create a row that, if both created, will violate an invariant.
+- To prevent phantoms, use a pre-populated blank row in the database as something to lock.